Lora-net/SWDR007/README.md

 ### 2. Initialization Location

-You need to change the latitude and longitude to your own place.
-Please check the macro definition in the file `examples\common_gnss\gnss.c`.
+You need to change the latitude and longitude to your own place before you run GNSS examples.
+Please check the macro definitions in the file `examples\common_gnss\gnss.c`.

 ```c
 #define ASSIST_LATITUDE xxx.xx